Uniswap/docs/docs/sdk/v3/guides/liquidity/02-modifying-position.md

 ### Removing liquidity from our position

-All of the liquidity removing logic can be found in the [`removeLiquidity`](https://github.com/Uniswap/examples/blob/733d586070afe2c8cceb35d557a77eac7a19a656/v3-sdk/modifying-position/src/example/Example.tsx#L83) function.
-This is the mirror action of adding liquidity and will be somewhat similar as a result, requiring a position to already be minted.
+The `removeLiquidity` function is the mirror action of adding liquidity and will be somewhat similar as a result, requiring a position to already be minted.

 To start, we create a position identical to the one we minted: